tayvano/lazarus-bluenoroff-research/hacks-and-thefts/coinshift.md

 Based on laundering and co-mingling with other identified thefts, including the Steadefi hack, it's likely the result of malware via malicious Google Drive phishing.

-Individual appears to be a long-time leader in the same, founding his own Web3 company and active both on-chain and on-Twitter prior to the theft and since the theft.
+Individual appears to be a long-time leader in the same, founding his own Web3 company and active both Onchain and on-Twitter prior to the theft and since the theft.

-## On-Chain
+## Onchain

 ### Compromised (Victim) Addresses:
 - 0x9e68d31fa10ab3702495c77bb2fb5263975b2625